Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Related Work

-\paragraph{Model artifacts as a supply-chain attack surface.} Model files themselves can serve as attack vectors, independent of model behavior.
-Recent work on steganographic attacks~\citep{gilkarov2024steganalysis} demonstrates that malware can be hidden in model weights via LSB encoding, preserving functionality while embedding malicious payloads.
-The threat model underlying this work exploits ecosystem properties we also target: community-driven redistribution, implicit trust in intermediaries, and security scanners focused on serialization vulnerabilities rather than file contents.
-The distinction lies in attacker intent: Steganographic attacks use models as data carriers without altering behavior; template backdoors alter behavior without modifying weights.
-Together, these observations suggest that model files expose a broader attack surface than current defenses address.
+\paragraph{Model artifacts as a supply-chain attack surface.} Model files can serve as attack vectors independent of model behavior.
+Recent work on steganographic attacks~\cite{gilkarov2024steganalysis, zanki2025reversinglabs} demonstrates that malware can be hidden in model weights via LSB encoding, preserving functionality while embedding malicious payloads.
+These attacks exploit the same ecosystem properties that template backdoors target.
+Open-weight model distribution relies on community-driven redistribution, where third parties routinely quantize, repackage, and republish models from foundation providers.
+High download counts serve as informal trust signals, and no provenance mechanism verifies that auxiliary components bundled in a redistributed artifact match the originals.
+Security scanners on major distribution platforms focus on serialization vulnerabilities (such as unsafe pickle deserialization~\cite{casey2024large, huggingface_pickle_scan}) rather than on the semantic content of bundled metadata.
+Template backdoors exploit these same structural gaps, but where steganographic attacks use models as inert data carriers without altering behavior, template backdoors alter behavior without modifying weights.